CHAPTER NAME: Iron Heralds

 For the most part the Iron Heralds draw their recruits from the feral tribal warriors of Megara, making the most of the populaces hardy nature and ferocity in battle.
 Although some recruits are drawn from elsewhere, often from worlds where the Heralds have fought, these recruits are often looked down upon by their Megaran counterparts.
 Regardless of where they are from all recruits start their journey to the join the Chapter on the Chapter’s homeworld.
 Starting out from one of Megara’s villages they must journey through the death worlds deadly forests to the heart of the Chapter, the Spire.
 Many of these recruits never survive the journey, falling prey to either the predators of the forests, the deadly plants or even each other as groups from rival villages have been known to fight to the death on the journey.
 Upon arriving at Spire they will be met at the gates by the Master of Recruits whom shall tell them the Spire is only open to those whom have passed through the flame and been judged worth.
 It is here in the ruins fo the ancient hive, in the shadow of the Spire, shall the recruits be trained.
 As they progress they will be given the various implants that raise them from the a mere mortal to that of an astartes.

 There is one last ritual that a brother takes before becoming a fully fledged marine.
-Once he is judged ready to join his brothers and be granted his Black Carapace and his Power Armour he is taken back to the Eternal Flame to face a rite known as the Final Harrowing.
+Once he is judged ready to join his brothers and be granted his Black Carapace and his Power Armour he is taken back to the First Waters to face a rite known as the Final Harrowing.
 Watched over by the leaders of the Chapter the brothers mind is laid bare by the Chief Librarian.
 The darkest recesses of the brothers mind are plunged and he is forced to face his darkest fears and the horrors hidden in his mind.
 Many brother’s are broken or driven insane by this final test.
 Worst still some will turn on those whom have showed them such horrors.
 Most, however, are hardened by this rite able to face all the darkness and evil that the galaxy has to offer without flinching.

 The Iron Heralds are forged from the gene-seed of Ferrus Mannus and like their Iron Hand forefathers is relatively free of mutation and degeneration.
 Like their primogenitor they display a propensity for obsessive behaviour towards eliminating perceived weaknesses.
 Unlike their parent legion this has been turned from a hatred of the weakness of the flesh and more towards the weakness of mind.